CLASSIFICATION NO. 518

 Under direction, to investigate deaths occurring under violent, questionable or unexplained circumstances; to prepare detailed reports relating to deceased persons; and to do other work as required.

-The County Medical Examiner's Office is established within the Public Health Division for the purpose of investigating and certifying the cause and manner of deaths requiring investigation as prescribed in ORS Chapter 146.
+The County Medical Examiner's Office is established within the Department of Emergency Management for the purpose of investigating and certifying the cause and manner of deaths requiring investigation as prescribed in ORS Chapter 146.
 The activities of this office are conducted in cooperation with the District Attorney's Office, County law enforcement agencies and private organizations, and are subject to the review and direction of the State Medical Examiner's Office.

-The Deputy Medical Examiner is distinguished from the Medical Examiner Program Coordinator, which is responsible for the administration of the programs and policies of the County Medical Examiner's Office, including the coordination, review, and/or performance of death investigations.
+The Deputy Medical Examiner is distinguished from the Medical Examiner Senior Deputy, by its advanced skill level and responsibility to provide training and community outreach.
+It also differs from the Medical Examiner Chief Deputy which is responsible for the supervision of staff and administration of programs and policies with the Medical Examiner's Office, including the supervision, review, and/or performance of death investigations.

 Duties may include but are not limited to the following:

-- Prepares detailed reports on all circumstances relating to deaths, including investigation reports, autopsies, laboratory analyses and inventories, for review by the Medical Examiner Program Coordinator; testifies in criminal and civil proceedings relating to the cause and manner of death.
+3. Prepares detailed reports on all circumstances relating to deaths, including investigation reports, and inventories for review by the Medical Examiner Supervisor; testifies in criminal and civil proceedings relating to the investigation activities and findings.

 REQUIRED KNOWLEDGE AND SKILLS